huwlloyd-mmu/intro-to-c-/week2practical.md

    }
 ```

-I'll leave you to fill in the rest.
+I'll leave you to fill in the other directions.
 Now in the Draw function, we need to choose a different sprite based on the direction.

 * Add the following code at the beginning of Avatar::Draw: